 The first step in deciding if you can retire at 60 is understanding your financial situation.
 Important factors include your assets like retirement accounts, other savings and home equity.
 Your expenses also matter, from basics like housing and food to discretionary costs for travel.
 Comparing your income sources to your costs reveals whether you need to adjust your savings rate or can retire comfortably.

 It’s also key to understand how retirement age affects your future income and expenses.
 For instance, you aren’t eligible for Social Security until age 62.
-Also, while you can technically claim benefits at 62, waiting until your full retirement age of 67 or even until 70, boosts your monthly benefit significantly.
+Also, while you can technically claim benefits at 62, waiting until your full retirement age of 67 or delaying until 70, boosts your monthly benefit significantly.

 Retiring by 60